twilio-professional-services/flex-project-template/docs/docs/feature-library/conference.md

 If the beta native external warm transfer functionality is enabled, this feature still adds the ability for a caller to hang up without ending the conference, as well as the ability to kick the customer participant.

-This feature is based on [the dialpad addon plugin](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin).

 ## flex-user-experience

 ![Conference demo](/img/features/conference/conference.gif)